simon-moon/vue_webpack_boilerplate/README.md

 - Integrate the [Contentful-Management SDK](https://www.npmjs.com/package/contentful-management) to enable users to add, update or delete an entry;
 - Pagination;
 - Filter by tag - I added a ui element to replicate a subject tag and if I had more time I would have made it work with the filtering
-- Unit testing, cause you know...
+- Unit tests, cause you know... mumble...mumble...darkside of the force.

 > This application is based on my boilerplate for large scaleable applications in Vue.js.
 It comes bundled with vue-router and vue-loader for Webpack.
 Some features include: Babel 6 transpiler for es6; hot-reload; ESlint on-save; Test suite with Karma/Mocha/Jasmine featuring e2e testing via Nightwatch and in-browser testing with PhantomJS; bootstrap-sass (Bootstrap 3) CSS framework; Integrated with the Contentful CMS SDK for rapid prototyping via cloud CMS; A development server for local work and a simple distribution Server for Heroku written in Express.js.